openfaas/docs/docs/languages/patterns/index.md

 other functions through the gateway, passes results between them, decides what runs next, and returns or stores the final result.

-The functions invoked by the director are deployed independently, so each can use a different language, scale separately, and be updated without moving the workflow logic out of the director.
+A director can invoke functions in sequence, choose the next function from an earlier result, or run independent functions in parallel.
+It owns the workflow and presents a single endpoint to the caller.

 ```text
       [ Client ]